 Participants can be comfortable knowing that their Illinois Funds accounts comply with the Public Funds Investment Act, 30 ILCS 235.
 Some local government investment pools operating in Illinois do not comply with the Public Funds Investment Act.
 These pools may include instruments such as bankers' acceptances, asset-backed corporate obligations (like mortgages and credit card receivables), or municipal securities outside of Illinois, which we believe are inappropriate for most public investors.

 Furthermore, the Treasurer's Office is responsible for the creation, revision, implementation, and publication of The Illinois Funds Investment Policy, which is accessible at the Investment and Financial Policies page.
-This Policy provides an appropriate set of guidelines and parameters to ensure that the program is operated in a lawful, prudent, and effective manner.
+This Policy provides an appropriate set of guidelines and parameters to ensure that the program is operated in a lawful, prudent, and effective manner, including incorporating the Sustainable Investing Act (PA 101-473) into the Investment Policy.
+Should your agency seek to create an investment policy to guide your actions, feel free to refer to our sample investment policy or contact our office.

 There are two types of collateral currently used by public investors in Illinois, perfected collateral and non-perfected collateral.
 Perfected collateral is the only type that provides true safety for public funds.